ameliaperry/bpcobar/README.md

      + -1 v1 [ t2^2 ]
      + ... <61 more lines>

-This program was written very quickly during collaborative computations sessions with Michael Andrews.
+This program was written very quickly during collaborative computation sessions with Michael Andrews.
 It's not at all a polished program at this stage.
 If there are features or refinements that would be useful to see here, get in touch!

 # How to use

-Running the program requires only the file `bpcobar.jar`, available at
+Running the program requires only a single `jar` file, available at

 http://willperry.me/downloads/bpcobar-latest.jar

 You'll want to run it from the command-line, e.g. by

-    java -jar bpcobar.jar
+    java -jar bpcobar-latest.jar